joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/05/world/europe/chris-pincher-boris-johnson.html?searchResultPosition=8

 **Watch Live: Authorities Give Update on Highland Park Shooting**\
-`Officials say the 21-year-old man in custody appeared to have spent weeks planning the attack before killing several people and wounding dozens.`\
+`Officials say the 21-year-old man in custody appeared to have spent weeks planning the attack before killing several people and wounding dozens.
+Video courtesy of ABC7 Chicago`\
 https://nytimes.com/video/us/100000008429958/highland-park-shooting-press-conference.html?searchResultPosition=9

 **Here is what we know about the victims of the Highland Park shooting.**\